DSST / Human Resource Management

 Explanation: The Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act are the laws that prohibit companies from discriminating on the basis of disabilities or age, while Civil Rights Act Title VII prohibits organizations from discriminating on the basis of race, color, ethnicity, sex, language, etc.

-Correct Answer: B. Evidence-based HRM
+Correct Answer: C. Evidence-based HRM

 Explanation: In evidence-based HRM, human resource managers critically use evidence, facts, and research to make important decisions that matter to the organization and its employees.

-Correct Answer: C. Job description
+Correct Answer: A. Job description

 Explanation: A document that describes the duties and responsibilities of a job is called a job description.
 Job descriptions also define whom employees have to report to, and it specifies the skills and education required for the position.
 The salary range of the position is also outlined in the job description.

-Correct Answer: C. Merit pay
+Correct Answer: A. Merit pay

 Explanation: Merit pay (pay-for-performance) is a raise in salary based on set criteria.
 If an employee can meet set goals as described in specific criteria, then he or she is given merit pay.
 Usually, a meeting between the employee and employer is held to review performance before giving out merit pay.

-Correct Answer: D. Neglect
+Correct Answer: C. Neglect

 Explanation: A dissatisfied employee may leave an organization, or they may choose to stay loyal and actively voice their problems and constructively work toward improvement with the employer.
 However, neglect is when an employee neither leaves the job nor works to help the organization and instead chooses to ignore their problems, leaving grievances and issues to smolder and worsen over time.

-Correct Answer: A. Reengineering
+Correct Answer: B. Reengineering

 Explanation: Business Process Reengineering (BPR) is the analysis and re-designing of business processes and job workflows in an organization.
 Through re-engineering, new patterns are determined to get work done more efficiently and effectively.